-I am an astrologer working internationally, born in Norway, living in Milan, Italy.
-I am currently on a PhD reserach program with University of Malta on Cosmology in Prehistoric Malta.
-Further, I have a Master degree (MA) from the University of Wales Trinity Saint David, UK, in Cultural Astronomy and Astrology.
-I have certificate exam from the Faculty of Astrological Studies, London, UK.
-Studied business administartion and economy at BI, Oslo Norway and hotel management at Ecole Hôtelière de Lausanne, Switzerland.
+A Doctor of Philosophy in Archaeology from the University of Malta.
+I researched Cosmology in prehistoric temples of Malta.
+These temples are claimed to be the oldest freestanding megalithic monuments in the world!
+I have also a Master degree (MA) from the University of Wales Trinity Saint David, UK, in Cultural Astronomy and Astrology.
+I have a certificate exam from the Faculty of Astrological Studies, London, UK.
+Studied business administration and economy at BI, Oslo Norway, and hotel management at Ecole Hôtelière de Lausanne, Switzerland.

 I am a member of the Astrological Association of Great Britain, ISAR – the International Society of Astrological Research, USA and the Norwegian Astrological Association.
 I am a member of SEAC, the European Society for Cultural Astronomy and the Italian Society for Archaeoastronomy (SIA), as well as EAA, the European Association for Archaeologists.

 Keeping lectures, running classes and writing articles and papers for magazines and journals, and have published interviews with well known astrologers in The Mountain Astrologer. and the Journal of the Astrological Assosiation of Great Britain.
 In 2014 I published the book, Sky and Puropose in Prehistoric Malta: The Sun, Moon and the Stars at the Temples of Mnajdra.